hhk7734/proto/README.md

-  generate-go      Generate code for Go from proto files. generate-python  Generate code for Python from proto files. generate-typescript  Generate code for TypeScript from proto files. generate-cpp     Generate code for C++ from proto files. remove-local-branch  Update remote branches and remove local branches.
+  generate-go      Generate code for Go from proto files. generate-python  Generate code for Python from proto files. generate-typescript  Generate code for TypeScript from proto files. remove-local-branch  Update remote branches and remove local branches.

 Release